Skip to content

 Libvirt/KVM Exclusive

-• Virsh Integration: Command-line management
+• Virsh + libssh Integration: Command-line management over an SSH-tunnelled session

 • QEMU Guest Agent: Advanced guest OS integration